MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/LocalFunctionality/UnitedKingdom/united-kingdom-local-functionality.md

 ---
-title: United Kingdom Local Functionality | Microsoft Docs
+title: United Kingdom Local Functionality [GB]
-description: Get an overview of local functionality in the United Kingdom version of Business Central.
+description: This article gives you an overview of local functionality in the United Kingdom version of Business Central.
 author: sorenfriisalexandersen
 ms.service: dynamics365-business-central
 ms.topic: conceptual